DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-08-01-finding-placement-schools-by-location.md

 The scroll area shows four and a half school types to help users realise that other school types are on the list.
 This smaller height lets users move to a filter below.

-If there are 10 school types or fewer, we display the filter as a simple list of checkboxes.

-When a user selects a school type and applies the filters, we display the remove filter tags under ‘selected filters’ at the top of the filter panel.
+When a user selects one or more school types and applies the filters, we display the remove filter tags under ‘selected filters’ at the top of the filter panel.

 #### Education phase filter